MovingBlocks/TempDoc/Terasology?-Why-not-just-use-Minecraft,-whats-the-beef?.md

 You're probably wondering that yourself.
 Our answer: Minecraft is not suited  for what it has become.
 Minecraft was a smash hit and received a massive amount of support from a community, far exceeding what it was envisioned for, which lead to lackluster support for what the community wanted as fans could not directly improve the engine.
 Modding became minecraft largest community, but recieved no offical support, thus mods needed to be updated at every release.
 Which sadly can cause whole game types and communities to dissappear if the mod cannot remain up to date.

-We aim to create a technically superior voxel engine, in order to address the short commings of minecraft.
+We aim to create a technically superior voxel engine, to address the short commings of minecraft.